katsu0606/Lru_Cache/README.md

 A default maximum item count is 10.

 * `set(key,value)`
-Set value of key.
+Set the value of key.

 * `get(key) # => value`
 Get the value of key.

 * `delete(key)`
-Delete value at key.
+Delete the value of key.

 * `clear()`
 Clear all items.